patatetom/fancypy/README.md

 ## Configuration

-*(in this example of configuration, FancyPy is behind the Nginx web server : adjust the procedure to your case)*
+*(in this example of configuration, fancypy is behind the nginx web server : adjust the procedure to your case)*

-the `/clam/` directory was served by Ngnix with this simple configuration :
+the `/clam/` directory was served by ngnix with this simple configuration :

 ```
 # cat /etc/nginx/nginx.conf